Can you put mulch in the bottom of pots? | What you must know

-What you must know about putting mulch in the bottom of pots
+Why you should avoid putting mulch in the bottom of pots

 Large pots can take a lot of soil to fill so it can be tempting to try to fill them with something else to save money.
-Adding mulch can seem like it will allow the pot to drain but there are some cons to doing this.
+Adding mulch can seem like it will allow the pot to drain but there are the reasons to avoid this.

 Bark chip mulch will absorb excess water from the potting soil.
 It will also allow large amounts of water to drain quickly out the pot.
 The plant will dry out quickly and it can quickly kill the plant.
 Straw mulch, sugar cane mulch and hay will also cause the water to drain out quickly as these dry mulches hold air spaces.